nodemcu/nodemcu-firmware/docs/en/extn-developer-faq.md

     The ROM will queue up to 32 pending tasks at priorities 0..31 and will execute the highest priority queued task next (or wait on interrupt if none is runnable).
-The SDK tasking system is layered on this ROM dispatcher and it reserves 29 of these task prtioties for its own use, including the implementation of the various SDK timer, WiFi and other callback mechanisms such as the software WDT.
+The SDK tasking system is layered on this ROM dispatcher and it reserves 29 of these task priorities for its own use, including the implementation of the various SDK timer, WiFi and other callback mechanisms such as the software WDT.